Our Green Journey

 In May 2017, High Street Baptist Church became the first Baptist church around the world to make a public commitment to divest from fossil fuels!
 As such, we have been added to the list of divestment commitments on the Fossil Free (350.org) website.
 High Street has been in close touch with the Bright Now campaign on Church divestment, organised by Christian climate change charity, Operation Noah, and indeed we feature as a case study in a recent publication from the campaign (see link).
 With this latest commitment, however, we are joining a list that includes some very large institutions and hope that before long we may be joined by many more Baptist churches up and down the country.

 Divestment is the opposite of an investment – it simply means getting rid of stocks, bonds or investment funds that are unethical or morally ambiguous.
 We have pledged not to invest in fossil fuels in the future and to do all we can to ensure that, as far as possible, the church uses energy that is generated from renewable resources.

 The solar panels on our hall roof generate electricity when the sun is shining and we use this electricity, which reduces our energy bills; surplus electricity is fed into the national grid and we are paid for this contribution to the country’s energy supply.
 We purchase the remainder of our electricity from a fully renewable supplier.
 From April 2018 all our gas will be supplied through the Big Church Switch initiative, which links churches with suppliers who are doing the most to provide renewable energy.

-We are in the process of exploring options for moving our bank account away from one of the high street’s big four to a bank that supports and endorses moves towards a net zero carbon economy.
+We have explored options for moving our bank account away from one of the high street’s big four and had discussions with our current bank about their investments in fossil fuels.